navvy144/zenphoto/README.md

 # docker-zenphoto
 The popular picture gallery CMS for Docker.

+# EXPERIMENTAL RELEASE
+This has been based on emieza's release.
+Still in early testing stage.
+Do not use.

 ## Requirements
 The container needs to populate **port 80** for accessing Apache.